GenomeDK/genomedk-docs/content/news/2025-08-06-newsletter-august-2025/index.md

 illustration = "Uniparken_IJ_195-preview.jpg"
 +++

-As summer settles in, we’d like to share a few important updates and announcements from GenomeDK, including:
+We hope you’ve had a good summer break.
+As we return to our regular routines, we’d like to share a few important updates and announcements from GenomeDK:

 * HPC review process at AU: we need your support!
 * 10 PB storage expansion now in production and available to all users.
 * All DeIC projects GenomeDK end on April 1, 2026.

-Thank you for being part of the GenomeDK community.
-We wish you a great summer!
+Thank you for being part of the GenomeDK community!

 Best regards,